mahmudhera/compare_fmh_simka_mash/README.md

 Currently we plan to compare the tools using the following dataset:

 1. One metagenomic dataset: HMP data
-1. One genomic dataset (not yet decided what this should be)
+1. One genomic dataset (3682 E coli genomes)
-1. One TODO dataset (not yet decided what this should be)
+1. One simulated dataset (using HMP gut data)

 ### TODO